Production Assistants

 Resourceful & Adaptable

-When plans change — and they always do — our PAs solve problems on the fly.
-Whether it's sourcing a last-minute prop, finding an alternative route, or handling an unexpected vendor issue, they keep your Chinese production moving.
+When plans change, and they always do, our PAs solve problems on the fly.
+They can source a last-minute prop, find a new route, or fix a sudden vendor issue, and they keep your Chinese shoot moving.

 On Location